-It celebrates today the 25th April, the Day of Freedom in Portugal.
-This year, on the same date, it is inaugurated a memorial dedicated to Zeca Afonso, in Francesinhas garden, next to the Portuguese parliament, Assembleia da República.
+This week we celebrate the 25th April, the Day of Freedom in Portugal.
+As a tribute we remember one of the voices of the Revolution: Zeca Afonso.
 Zeca Afonso dedicated his life to the political fight against the dictatorship which devastated the country for 48 years.
 His songs are still timeless, representing a generation and a very important moment in the history of Portugal.

 Imagem: Reprodução É Bom e eu Gosto

 When talking about 25th April of 1974 it comes to the mind of many Portuguese ”Grândola, Vila Morena’’ a forbidden song by the regime, which became the hymn of the Carnation Revolution.
 The song was composed by Zeca Afonso.
 Born in Aveiro on the 2nd of August, 1929, José Afonso spent his childhood in Angola and Mozambique, later in Belmonte, a small town in Portugal.
 His political consciousness was developed mostly among the student’s life in Coimbra, where he graduated from school and studied at the University.
 On his 5th year in highschool, he was singing serenates in song of Coimbra style and the university students called him ‘’singer bug’’. ‘’Bug’’ as it was a nickname for high school students and singer for his voice and talent.
 He lived a bohemian life, singing the traditional Fado of Coimbra and in the Orfeão (choir), participating in the university ‘’tuna’’ (musical group of university students) and playing football at the Académica de Coimbra Association.

 Imagem: Reprodução Radio